Beta-Verse-Hub/All-Day-All-Life/README.md

 esc - to exit
 ### Calculator
-...
+A calculator on the terminal.

+Available characters:
+- 0-9 : numbers
+- + : addition
+- - : subtraction
+- * : multiplication
+- / : division

+= - to evaluate the expression
+esc - to exit

 ### Game of Life
-The classic conway's game of life n the terminal!
+The classic conway's game of life in the terminal!

 There are two modes:
 - Simulation mode